dwightjack/vue-types/docs/guide/configuration.md

 ## Configuration Options

-At the moment, there is only one configuration option:

 - `silent`: (boolean, default `false`) set to `true` to prevent VueTypes from logging validation warnings.

 ::: tip